google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

   * `graphicsfuzz-1.0/bin/Mac`
   * `graphicsfuzz-1.0/bin/Windows`

-The `graphicsfuzz-1.0/` directory is the unzipped graphicsfuzz release.
+The `graphicsfuzz-1.0/` directory is the unzipped release.
 If building from source, this directory can be found at `graphicsfuzz/target/graphicsfuzz-1.0/`.

 You will also need to install the latest version of the Java 8 Development Kit,
 either:

 * From your system's package manager.
-E.g. `sudo apt-get install openjdk-8-jdk`.
+E.g. Linux: `sudo apt-get install openjdk-8-jdk`.
 * By [downloading and installing Oracle's binary distribution](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (look for Java SE 8uXXX then the JDK link).
 * By downloading and installing some other OpenJDK binary distribution for your platform.